No. 8 Squadron PAF

 No. 8 Squadron, nicknamed the Haiders, is a tactical attack squadron from the No. 32 TA Wing of the Pakistan Air Force's Southern Air Command.
-It is currently deployed at Masroor Airbase and operates multiple variants of the Dassault Mirage 5 strike fighter.
+It is currently deployed at Masroor Airbase and operates the JF-17 Block 3 Multi-role fighter.

 History

 The No. 8 Squadron was raised in 1960 at the Mauripur Airbase.
 Being part of the 31st Bomber Wing of PAF, it was quickly equipped with Martin B-57 Canberra bombers which Pakistan received as part of the 1955 Pakistan-US mutual defence treaty.
 These consisted of 1 B-57C trainer variant & a dozen or so B-57B variants which were bought from the USAF's 345th Bombardment Wing after it was disbanded.

 Throughout its service with the PAF, No. 8 Squadron participated in several armament competitions and Military exercises.
 Later in the 1965 War, the squadron together with the Bandits squadron conducted heavy airstrikes on several Indian Airforce bases.
 After the war however, the Haider's B-57 fleet had been considerably effected due to crashes and lack of spares & technical support as a result of postwar US Sanctions, hence its B-57s along with other assets (including the pilots) were transferred to the Bandits and the squadron was number plated in 1968 after its Officer Commanding Rais A. Rafi completed the command of the squadron before being deployed to Iraq.

 The squadron was raised again in 1983 this time re-equipped with newly inducted Dassault Mirage 5 strike fighters.
 It became the PAF's first squadron to be assigned the role of Maritime Support, as a result the squadron worked closely with the Pakistan Navy taking part in several naval exercises.